The Car Dealer Prep Fee Scam

 How to Avoid the Dealer Prep Fee Scam

 - Avoiding the dealer prep fee is as easy as refusing to pay it.
-If the fee is pre-printed on the purchase agreement have them cross it out and have the dealer initial it or if they say they aren’t allowed to remove it, have them discount the car to match the amount of the fee.
+If the fee is pre-printed on the purchase agreement, have them cross it out and have the dealer initial it, or if they say they aren’t allowed to remove it, have them discount the car to match the fee amount.

-- Bypass car salesman by shopping for a car from the comfort of your computer.
-Competition between dealers always gets you the best price, learn how to use the Internet to get car dealers to compete online by getting new car price quotes online.
+- Bypass a car salesperson by shopping for a car from the comfort of your computer.
+Competition between dealers always gets you the best price; learn how to use the Internet to get car dealers to compete online by getting new car price quotes.

 - Don’t talk to several salespeople at the same time.
-Dealers may use this technique, overloading you with information, to confuse you into buying a car without making a good car buying decisions.
+Dealers may use this technique, overloading you with information, to confuse you into buying a car without making good car-buying decisions.

 - Do your homework first before contacting a car dealership.
-Decide on the vehicle you want to buy and figure the dealer's true new car cost before making them an offer.
+Decide on the vehicle you want to buy and get quotes from the best car buying websites before making them an offer.

 - Don’t visit a car dealership alone.
 Take a close friend or family member with you.
 Fast-talking salespeople are very talented in manipulating you into buying something you don’t want or, worse yet, can’t afford.

 - If a dealer refuses or insists they cannot remove the fee, you will have to decide how bad you want to buy the car.
 Do not let them talk you into something you don’t want to do or don’t feel comfortable with.
 You can always go to another dealer with the price you’ve already negotiated and tell them if they honor the previous dealer’s price and drop their dealer prep fee, you will buy the car from them.